sxsing/zkill-searchf/README.md

 # zkill-searchf
-Search EVE Killmails on Zkillboard by ship and equipments
+Search for EVE Killmails on Zkillboard by ship and equipments